oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update3.md

      If you would like to review the entire original model before this change, see [Staging model files]({{< relref "/samples/domains/model-in-image/initial#staging-model-files" >}})  in the Initial use case.

-   - Create a new image from your staged model files using WIT.
+   - Create a new auxiliary image from your staged model files using WIT.

      **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the following `imagetool` command line, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

-     At this point, you have staged all of the files needed for image `model-in-image:WLS-v2`; they include:
+     At this point, you have staged all of the files needed for image `model-in-image:WLS-AI-v2`; they include:

      - `/tmp/mii-sample/model-images/weblogic-deploy.zip`
-     - `/tmp/mii-sample/model-images/model-in-image__WLS-v2/model.10.yaml`
+     - `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v2/model.10.yaml`
-     - `/tmp/mii-sample/model-images/model-in-image__WLS-v2/model.10.properties`
+     - `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v2/model.10.properties`
-     - `/tmp/mii-sample/model-images/model-in-image__WLS-v2/archive.zip`
+     - `/tmp/mii-sample/model-images/model-in-image__WLS-AI-v2/archive.zip`

      If you don't see the `weblogic-deploy.zip` file, then you missed a step in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

-     Now, you use the Image Tool to create an image named `model-in-image:WLS-v2` that's layered on a base WebLogic image.
+     Now, you use the Image Tool to create an auxiliary image named `model-in-image:WLS-AI-v2`.
 You've already set up this tool during the prerequisite steps.

-     Run the following commands to create the model image and verify that it worked:
+     Run the following commands to create the auxiliary image and verify that it worked:

      ```shell
-     $ cd /tmp/mii-sample/model-images
+     $ cd /tmp/mii-sample/model-images/model-in-image__WLS-AI-v2
      ```
      ```shell
-     $ ./imagetool/bin/imagetool.sh update \
+     $ /tmp/mii-sample/model-images/imagetool/bin/imagetool.sh createAuxImage \
-       --tag model-in-image:WLS-v2 \
+       --tag model-in-image:WLS-AI-v2 \
-       --fromImage container-registry.oracle.com/middleware/weblogic:12.2.1.4 \
-       --wdtModel      ./model-in-image__WLS-v2/model.10.yaml \
+       --wdtModel ./model.10.yaml \
-       --wdtVariables  ./model-in-image__WLS-v2/model.10.properties \
+       --wdtVariables ./model.10.properties \
-       --wdtArchive    ./model-in-image__WLS-v2/archive.zip \
+       --wdtArchive ./archive.zip
-       --wdtModelOnly \
-       --wdtDomainType WLS \
-       --chown oracle:root
      ```

      If you don't see the `imagetool` directory, then you missed a step in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

      This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:
-     - Builds the final container image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
+     - Builds the final auxiliary image as a layer on a small `busybox` base image.
      - Copies the WDT ZIP file that's referenced in the WIT cache into the image.
        - Note that you cached WDT in WIT using the keyword `latest` when you set up the cache during the sample prerequisites steps.
        - This lets WIT implicitly assume it's the desired WDT version and removes the need to pass a `-wdtVersion` flag.
-     - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.
+     - Copies the specified WDT model, properties, and application archives to image location `/auxiliary/models`.

      When the command succeeds, it will end with output like the following:

      ```
      [INFO   ] Build successful.
 Build time=36s.
-Image tag=model-in-image:WLS-v2
+Image tag=model-in-image:WLS-AI-v2
      ```

-     Also, if you run the `docker images` command, then you will see an image named `model-in-image:WLS-v2`.
+     Also, if you run the `docker images` command, then you will see an image named `model-in-image:WLS-AI-v2`.

      **Note**: If you have Kubernetes cluster worker nodes that are remote to your local machine, then you need to put the image in a location that these nodes can access.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).